Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-We’ve said before that Turtle Beach offers very high quality headsets for consoles – especially if you tend to be an Xbox fan.
+We’ve said before that Turtle Beach offers very high-quality headsets for consoles – especially if you tend to be an Xbox fan.
 So when a quality Xbox headset from TB comes our way, we tend to hold it to a slightly higher standard…even with a lack of Xbox One-specific headsets on the market.
 Did this headset meet our enthusiastic expectations?
 Was it as good as the Turtle Beach Elite Pro – Best Headset for Competitive Gaming?
+Can it give the best gaming headset a run for its money?

 Continue reading our Turtle Beach Ear Force XO Seven Pro Premium review to find out!